Silk Road Tour in Central Asia

 Welcome to Turkmenistan!
 Most flights arrive very early in the morning (Turkish Airlines from Istanbul, FlyDubai/ Emirates from Dubai).
 You will get your visa on arrival with our pre-approved invitation letter.
 Transfer to the hotel and early check-in with breakfast.
 Have some rest.

-In the late morning, meet your tour leader and fellow travelers for the welcome briefing and lunch.
+At 11:00 am, meet your tour leader and fellow travelers for the welcome briefing, followed by lunch.

-In the afternoon we will have an orientation tour of the Turkmen capital Ashgabat, literally translated as “city of love”, and famous for its white marble architecture.
-We will explore most striking structures of the city.
+In the afternoon, we will have an orientation tour of the Turkmen capital, Ashgabat, literally translated as “city of love”, and famous for its white marble architecture.
+We will explore the city’s most striking structures.
 We will stop at such impressive buildings as the Monument of Independence (resembling a white-marble “Eiffel Tower” located in a beautiful park), a rocket-like Arch of Neutrality, “Palace of Happiness” (the official name for the wedding registration office) shaped like a 3D octagon star, the National Memory complex consisting of an eternal fire rising to the skies and the Earthquake Memorial (topped by a sculpture of a large bull holding the Earth on its horns).

 Hotel Diwan 5* or similar

-Breakfast at hotel.
-We start our touring today with the visit of the ruins of Old Nisa (UNESCO World Heritage Site), the earliest of the Parthian Empire capitals.
-Erected on the top an irregular pentagon hill at the foot of the Kopet-Dag Mountains, in atmospheric outskirts of the city, Old Nisa is a beautiful landmark.
+Breakfast at the hotel.
+We start our touring today with a visit to the ruins of the Old Nisa fortress (UNESCO World Heritage Site), the earliest of the Parthian Empire capitals.
+Erected on the top of an irregular pentagon hill at the foot of the Kopet-Dag Mountains, on the atmospheric outskirts of the city, Old Nisa is a beautiful landmark.
 14 ha in size, the fort accommodates two semi-excavated complexes of the Parthian period (III c.
 BC – III c.
-AD), designated as royal residence and temple complex.
-Abandoned at the end of the Parthian period, Old Nisa conveyed its functions to New Nisa, another archaeological site located a couple of kilometers to the west, an important medieval Silk Road city.
-After sightseeing at Old Nisa we proceed to Kipchak village to visit a complex of the biggest mosque in Turkmenistan and the family mausoleum of the first President, Turkmenbashi.
-Then we return to Ashgabat to visit the National Museum of History (more than 327.000 objects on a display) and observe an exclusive collection of ancient artifacts from different historical and archeological sites of Turkmenistan, such as Old Nisa, Ancient Merv, and others.
-We will also have a chance today to visit a local market.
-In the evening we have dinner with Turkmen folklore show.
+AD), designated as a royal residence and temple complex.
+Abandoned at the end of the Parthian period, Old Nisa transferred its functions to New Nisa, another archaeological site located a few kilometers to the west, an important medieval Silk Road city.
+After sightseeing at Old Nisa, we drive to Geokdepe village to visit the Geokdepe stud-farm to see the magnificent Ahal Teke horses.
+Ride, feed, and photograph these unique creatures, known for their exceptional speed and ancient heritage.
+Geokdepe was also the site of a fierce battle between the Russian Empire and the Teke tribe during Russia’s conquest of Central Asia.
+We will have a traditional Turkmen lunch at the farm.
+On the way back to Ashgabat, we stop at Kipchak village to visit a complex of the biggest mosque in Turkmenistan and the family mausoleum of the first President, Turkmenbashi.
+Back in Ashgabat, we complete the city tour with a visit to the National Museum of History (more than 327.000 objects on display) and observe an exclusive collection of ancient artifacts from different historical and archeological sites of Turkmenistan, such as Old Nisa, Ancient Merv, and others.

 Hotel Diwan 5* or similar